akbargaming0730-gif/coffee-shop-sales-dashboard/README.md

 🚀 How to Use

-Download the coffee_shop_sales.xlsx file.
+Download the Coffee Shop Sales.rar file.

-Open it in Excel (2016 or later recommended).
+Open it in Excel (2019 or later recommended).

 Use the slicers to filter by store location and month.